elhamng/Data-Science/README.md

 In regression analysis, the coefficients in the regression equation are estimates of the actual population parameters.
 We want these coefficient estimates to be the best possible estimates!

  ##  Linearity:
- The linear regression is the simplest non-trivial relationship.  if assumption is violated we can use transformation.
+ The linear regression is the simplest non-trivial relationship.
+ In statistics, a regression model is linear when all terms in the model are either the constant or a parameter multiplied by an independent variable. if assumption is violated we can use transformation.
+Linear models can model curvature by including nonlinear variables such as polynomials and transforming exponential functions.

  ## No Endogeneity

  error between predicted value and real value is correlated with independent variable. this is problem called omitted variable bias.Omitted variable bias occurs when you forget to include a variable.
 This is reflected in the error term as the factor you forgot about is included in the error.
-In this way, the error is not random but includes a systematic part (the omitted variable
+In this way, the error is not random but includes a systematic part (the omitted variable).
+ ## Normality and homoscedasticity

+ The variance of the errors should be consistent for all observations.
+In other words, the variance does not change for each observation or for a range of observations.
+This preferred condition is known as homoscedasticity (same scatter).
+If the variance changes, we refer to that as heteroscedasticity (different scatter).

  ## Autocorrelation
  Autocorrelation is not observed in cross-sectional data.
 You usually spot it at time series data, which is a subset of panel data. we can recognise  autocorrelation by plotting all residuals in a graph and look for patterns. alternative model is autoregressive.

+ Residuals = Observed value – the fitted value

+ ## Multicollinearity
+ We observe multicollinearity when two or more variable  have a high correlation.
+This impose a big problem to our regression model as the coefficient will be wrongly estimated.
+We can fix it by drop one of two variables or transform them into one  (average ).